 Now, coming on to the fuse which is being projected as the latest cloud integration platform of Red Hat.
 While apache camel acting as the key component, there is a long list of native stream open-end projects that will trigger the use of Red Hat fuse.

-JBoss Fuse 7 will help in integration of native cloud apps with the help of Platform-as-a-service portal known as fuse online.
+JBoss Fuse 7 will help in the integration of native cloud apps with the help of a Platform-as-a-service portal known as fuse online.
 Almost To help the developers create container app images, Buildah 1.0, a new open-source portal, is available.